-Originally from California, Carolyn Case earned her MFA from MICA's Mount Royal School of Art in Baltimore, MD, and her BFA from California State University in Long Beach, CA. She has shown throughout the Mid-Atlantic area, with solo exhibitions at Loyola University, McLean Projects for the Arts, and the Art Registry in Washington D.C.
-She has participated in two-person and group exhibitions at the Delaware Museum of Art, Wilmington, DE, A.I.R.
+Originally from California, Carolyn Case earned her MFA from MICA's Mount Royal School of Art in Baltimore, MD, and her BFA from California State University in Long Beach, CA. Her solo exhibitions include Loyola University, McLean Projects for the Arts, and the Art Registry in Washington D.C., and upcoming solo exhibitions at Western Michigan University and Lux Art Institute.
+She has participated in two-person and group exhibitions at the Delaware Museum of Art, A.I.R.
 Gallery, Brooklyn, NY, The Parlour Bushwick, Brooklyn, NY, Joyce Goldstein Gallery, Chatham, NY, Reynolds Gallery, Richmond, VA, and John Fonda Gallery, Baltimore, MD.
 Residencies include the Virginia Center for the Creative Arts, the School 33 Art Center in Baltimore, the Vermont Studio Center, and the Kanoria Centre for the Arts in Ahmedabad, India.
-Case's works have been reviewed in ArtNews, New American Paintings, and the Baltimore Sun, among others.
-She is a 2016 Bethesda Painting Award semi-finalist.
+Reviews include ArtNews, the Baltimore Sun, New American Paintings, Metro Weekly, and Two Coats of Paint.
+She has received the Bethesda Painting Award and is a 2018 and 2017 Janet and Walter Sondheim Artscape Prize Semi-finalist.